slackapi/bolt-python/docs/_tutorials/getting_started_http.md

 ---

-### Setting up events
+### Setting up events over http
 Your app behaves similarly to people on your team — it can post messages, add emoji reactions, and listen and respond to events.

 To listen for events happening in a Slack workspace (like when a message is posted or when a reaction is posted to a message) you'll use the [Events API to subscribe to event types](https://api.slack.com/events-api).
-For this guide, we are going to be using [Socket Mode](https://api.slack.com/apis/connections/socket), our recommended option for those just getting started and building something for their team.

-> 💡 Socket Mode lets apps use the Events API and interactive components without exposing a public HTTP endpoint.
-This can be helpful during development, or if you're receiving requests from behind a firewall.
-HTTP is more useful for apps being deployed to hosting environments (like [AWS](/bolt-js/deployments/aws-lambda) or [Heroku](/bolt-js/deployments/heroku)), or apps intended for distribution via the Slack App Directory.
-To continue this setting up guide with HTTP, head over [here](/bolt-python/tutorial/getting-started-http#setting-up-events).
+Let's enable events for your app:

-Okay, let's enable Socket Mode:
+1. Go back to your app configuration page (click on the app [from your app management page](https://api.slack.com/apps)).
+Click **Event Subscriptions** on the left sidebar.
+Toggle the switch labeled **Enable Events**.

-1. Head to your app's configuration page (click on the app [from your app management page](https://api.slack.com/apps)).
-Navigate to **Socket Mode** on the left side menu and toggle to enable.
+2. Add your Request URL.
+Slack will send HTTP POST requests corresponding to events to this [Request URL](https://api.slack.com/apis/connections/events-api#the-events-api__subscribing-to-event-types__events-api-request-urls) endpoint.
+Bolt uses the `/slack/events` path to listen to all incoming requests (whether shortcuts, events, or interactivity payloads).
+When configuring your Request URL within your app configuration, you'll append `/slack/events`, e.g. `https://<your-domain>/slack/events`. 💡 As long as your Bolt app is still running, your URL should become verified.

-2. Go to **Basic Information** and scroll down under the App Token section and click **Generate Token and Scopes** to generate an app-level token.
-Add the `connections:write` scope to this token and save the generated `xapp` token, we'll use that in just a moment.
+> 💡 For local development, you can use a proxy service like ngrok to create a public URL and tunnel requests to your development environment.
+We've written a separate tutorial about [using ngrok with Slack for local development](https://api.slack.com/tutorials/tunneling-with-ngrok) that should help you get everything set up.
+And when you get to hosting your app, we've collected some of the most common hosting providers Slack developers use to host their apps [on our API site](https://api.slack.com/docs/hosting).

 Finally, it's time to tell Slack what events we'd like to listen for.